JSBmanD/docs/pages/deep-linked-ads/facebook-ads-faq.md

 #### Tracking reinstalls and opens

-!!!
-Warning
+[block:callout]
+{
+  "type": "warning",
+  "title": "Event De-duplication",
-	Facebook does not de-duplicate custom app events on their backend.
-So if you have the Facebook SDK integrated or another MMP tracking app opens, choose option 1 below.
+  "body": "Facebook does not de-duplicate custom app events on their backend.
+So if you have the Facebook SDK integrated or another MMP tracking app opens, choose option 1 below."
+}
+[/block]

 When tracking reinstalls and opens, you have 3 options: